The Moving-Grid Effect in the Harmonic Vibrational Frequency Calculations with Numeric Atom-Centered Orbitals: Introduction

 The remainder of the paper is organized as follows.
-In Sec.~\ref{sec:theory}, we gave the fundamental theoretical framework.
-In section \ref{sec:results}, the results for diatomic H$_2$, F$_2$, Cl$_2$ will be given by using a variety of basis set a different dense of grids.
-Eventually, Sec.~\ref{sec:conclusions} summarizes the main ideas and findings of this work.
+Firstly, we will give the fundamental theoretical framework.
+Then, we validate our method and implementation for molecules and solid by comparing vibrational/phonon frequencies computed with DFPT to the ones computed via finite-differences or experimental results.
+Furthermore, we exhaustively investigate the convergence behavior with respect to the numerical parameters of the implementation~(basis set, integration grids, elements, etc.).
+Finally, we will summarize the main ideas and findings of this work.